Reverse Osmosis & Water Treatment in Thailand

 - Government water supply, which could have high level of hardness or high level of chlorine, can be treated with Water Softener Systems, Media Water Filters.

 Our water treatment projects are designed to improve the water quality of Thailand immeasurably through the reduction of fossil fuels consumption and promoting sustainable development with increases in educational and social activities throughout its communities.
 The transfer of our water treatment systems helps Thailand workers to gain a level of understanding of modern and sustainable applications.
 Other benefits include:

 - Reduction of air pollution and strong odor among many areas through the purification of wastewater

 - Production of sludge that can be used as fertilizer

 - Freshwater that may be used for irrigation and fishing

-Pure Aqua manufactures water treatment systems in Thailand that meet the World Health Organization requirements.
+Pure Aqua manufactures water treatment systems and drinking water filters in Thailand that meet the World Health Organization requirements.